Chart Color Schemes

 South Bathurst features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 61.6% of all households, including 16.9% couples with children, 25.7% couples without children, and 17.5% single parent families.
-Non-family households make up 38.4%, with lone person households at 33.7% and group households comprising 5.2%.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.5.
+Family households constitute 61.6% of all households, including 16.9% couples with children, 25.7% couples without children, and 17.5% single parent families.
+Non-family households comprise the remaining 38.4%, with lone person households at 33.7% and group households making up 5.2% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households